By Evelyn Nguyen, Oct 7, 2024

 Kaipen (or kai paen) is a Laotian delicacy made from freshwater green algae that grows in the Mekong river in northern Laos.
 The algae is washed, pressed into thin sheets, and sprinkled with garlic and sesame seeds, before being dried under the sun.

-The best way to enjoy kaipen is to fry the sheets until they are crunchy and dip them in jaew bong – a spicy sauce made with roasted chilli and buffalo skin.
+The best way to enjoy kaipen is to fry the sheets until they are crunchy and dip them in Jaew Bong – a spicy sauce made with roasted chilli and buffalo skin.

 Khao Jee is a Laotian version of the Vietnamese banh mi – a baguette filled with lettuce, tomato, carrot, onion, moo yor (pork sausage), ham, and pâté or chilli sauce.